shadeed/shadeed/README.md

 ## Hello 👋

 My name is Ahmad, Digital Product Designer and Front-End Developer from Palestine.
-I enjoy working on large scale Product Design and Front End Projects which involves solving complex design problems.
+I enjoy working on large scale product design and front-end projects which involves solving complex design problems.

 I have a business called [Uxable](https://www.uxabledesign.com/) that is specialized in user experience design and front development.
 In my free time, I write in-depth articles about CSS.
 I own three blogs:
 - [www.ishadeed.com](http://ishadeed.com/)